cjdbarlow/Part-One/neurotransmitters.md

 * GABA<sub>B</sub>
 Metabotropic receptor.
 * GABA<sub>C</sub>
-Ionotropic receptor located only in the retina.
+Inotropic receptor located only in the retina.

 ##NMDA

-N-methyl D-aspartate receptor is an ionotropic receptor that is:
+N-methyl D-aspartate receptor is an inotropic receptor that is:
 * Agonised by glutamate
     * Glycine is co-agonist
 * Voltage dependent